-Import cargo volume at the nation’s major retail container ports is expected to increase 3.6 percent this month over the same time last year as retailers begin to bring in merchandise for the holiday season, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
-Imports for the year are expected to be up 4.2 percent over 2014.
+Import cargo volume at the nation’s major retail container ports has returned to normal levels following ratification of a new West Coast labor agreement, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

-Total nonfarm payroll employment increased by 215,000 in July, and the unemployment rate was unchanged at 5.3 percent, the U.S. Bureau of Labor Statistics reported today.
-Job gains occurred in retail trade, health care, professional and technical services, and financial activities.
+Total nonfarm payroll employment increased by 280,000 in May, and the unemployment rate was essentially unchanged at 5.5 percent.
+Job gains occurred in professional and business services, leisure and hospitality, and health care.
+Mining employment continued to decline.

 US shippers that diverted Asian imports to east coast ports to avoid the heavily congested Pacific coast container terminals could do well to review their strategy following a return to normality on the west coast.

 OVERLAND PARK, Kan., June 2, 2015 – MIQ Logistics announces the opening of its new, enhanced regional and local combined office in Hong Kong.
 Located at Kwun Tong Harbour Plaza, Kowloon, the new facility has twice the square footage of the prior facility.

 “April’s sharp increase in the LEI seems to have helped stabilize its slowing trend, suggesting the paltry economic growth in the first quarter may be temporary,” said Ataman Ozyildirim, Economist at The Conference Board.
 “However, the growth of the LEI does not support a significant strengthening in the economic outlook at this time.
 The improvement in building permits helped to drive the index up this month, but gains in other components, in particular the financial indicators, have been somewhat more muted.”

 - 50 (red line below) represents the dividing line between expansion and contraction for the index of the below chart; which covers the Purchasing Managers Index (PMI) and new orders.